Rangi42/polishedcrystal/README.md

    * Improved some trainers' rosters, movesets, and DVs (Gym Leaders, the Elite Four, and other bosses)
 * Custom features:
    * A randomized Wonder Trade Hub replaces the PokéCom Center's Mobile Trade Corner
+   * Move Reminder in the same house as Move Deleter, teaches one move for a Gold Leaf
    * Yellow Forest replaces the Johto Safari Zone
    * Cherrygrove Bay connects Cherrygrove City and Route 32
    * Individual party/day-care icons for each Pokémon